chia-shein/Sartorius---Cell-Instance-Segmentation/README.md

 | 2 | ResNet50 | 10,679 | - | 0.302 |
 | 3 | ResNet50 + ResNet50 | 10,679 | v | 0.303 |
 | 4 | ResNet50 + ResNet50 | 11,679 | v | 0.304 |

+Normalization of input images was performed using the pixel mean and standard deviation from ImageNet.
+Two models were separately trained over an extended period, each employing a lightweight ResNet-50 as the backbone for Mask R-CNN.
+During testing, a model ensemble approach was adopted, combining the detection results of the two models.
+It is important to note that due to constraints in the competition environment, both the storage space and computational time were limited, influencing the choice of a lightweight backbone and the overall training duration for the models.

 ### Competition Result